pomonam/kronfluence/examples/cifar/README.md

 # CIFAR-10 & ResNet-9 Example

-This directory contains scripts for training ResNet-9 on CIFAR-10.
-The pipeline is motivated from [TRAK repository](https://github.com/MadryLab/trak/blob/main/examples/cifar_quickstart.ipynb).
+This directory contains scripts for training ResNet-9 and computing influence scores on CIFAR-10 dataset.
+The pipeline is motivated from
+[TRAK repository](https://github.com/MadryLab/trak/blob/main/examples/cifar_quickstart.ipynb).
 To get started, please install the necessary packages by running the following command:

 ```bash